Cosmetic Dental Bonding Front Teeth

 Next, the surface of the tooth will be roughened and a conditioning liquid is applied.
 These procedures help the dental bonding material adhere to the tooth.
 The tooth-colored, putty-like resin is then applied, molded, and smoothed to the desired shape.
 An ultraviolet light or laser is then used to harden the material.
 After the material is hardened, your dentist will further trim and shape it, and polish it to match the sheen of the rest of the tooth surface.

 Time-to-completion: Dental bonding takes about 30 to 60 minutes per tooth to complete.

 What Are the Advantages and Disadvantages of Dental Bonding?

 Although the material used in dental bonding is somewhat stain resistant, it does not resist stains as well as crowns.
-Another disadvantage is that the bonding materials do not last as long nor are as strong as other restorative procedures, such as crowns, veneers, or fillings.
-Additionally, bonding materials can chip and break off the tooth.
+Another disadvantage is that the dental bonding materials do not last as long, nor are as strong as other restorative procedures, such as crowns, veneers, or fillings.
+Additionally, dental bonding materials can chip and break off the tooth.